Ben Smith (ice hockey, born 1988)

-Benjamin Alexander Smith (born July 11, 1988) is an American professional ice hockey player who is currently an unrestricted free agent.
-He most recently played for the EHC Red Bull München in the Deutsche Eishockey Liga (DEL).
-He previously played in the National Hockey League (NHL) for the Chicago Blackhawks, San Jose Sharks, Toronto Maple Leafs and the Colorado Avalanche.
+Benjamin Alexander Smith (born July 11, 1988) is an American former professional ice hockey forward.
+He played in the National Hockey League (NHL) for the Chicago Blackhawks, San Jose Sharks, Toronto Maple Leafs and the Colorado Avalanche.
+Additionally, Smith played in the Swedish Hockey League (SHL) with Rögle BK and in the Deutsche Eishockey Liga (DEL) for Adler Mannheim and EHC München.

 Smith was a member of the Blackhawks 2013 Stanley Cup winning team.

 Playing career

 As a youth, Smith played in the 2001 and 2002 Quebec International Pee-Wee Hockey Tournaments with the New York Rangers minor ice hockey team.

 Smith graduated from Westminster School in 2006 and played four seasons at Boston College, helping the Eagles win two national championships.
-While playing for BC, Smith was drafted by the Chicago Blackhawks 169th overall in the sixth round of the 2008 NHL Entry Draft.
+While playing for BC, Smith was drafted by the Chicago Blackhawks 169th overall in the sixth round of the 2008 NHL entry draft.